aiven/aiven-docs/docs/products/opensearch/get-started.md

 [connect with cURL](howto/opensearch-with-curl).
 You can find the necessary connection details in the service overview.

-If you\'re new to OpenSearch and looking for inspiration, recommend checking out our
+If you're new to OpenSearch and looking for inspiration, recommend checking out our
 [sample dataset](howto/sample-dataset),
 which provides a great starting point for exploring the capabilities of